Sudan urges South Sudan to expel rebels for oil restart

 South Sudan shut down its entire output of 350,000 barrels a day in January after failing to agree on an export fee with Sudan for the crude to pass through pipelines in the north.

-On Sunday, South Sudan's negotiator Pagan Amum said exports could restart in two or three weeks, raising hopes that lingering issues would be resolved at talks in Khartoum this week.
+On Sunday, South Sudan's negotiator Pagan Amum said exports could restart in two or three weeks, raising hopes lingering issues would be resolved at talks in Khartoum this week.

 But Youssef rejected Amum's assertion that security questions had been settled, and accused Juba of continuing to support and host rebels fighting the Khartoum government.